Process and methods

 Use bullet lists and tables if they help to make recommendations easier to follow.
 Make sure there is a clear link back to the evidence and the committee's discussion for all information in a table.

 Readers are expected to refer to a medicine's summary of product characteristics (SPC) for details of dosages for licensed indications.
 Include dosage information only if there is evidence that a particular medicine is often prescribed at the wrong dosage, or there is clear evidence about the effectiveness of different dose levels.
 Information about dosage can be found in the BNF or BNF for Children as well as the SPC.
 SPCs can be found in the Electronic Medicines Compendium.

-Dosage information for off‑label use of a licensed medicine will usually not be included in the SPC (see below).
+Dosage information for off‑label use of a licensed medicine will usually not be included in the SPC (see the section on off‑label use of licensed medicines).
 If off‑label use is being recommended, check whether there is any relevant dosage information in the BNF or BNF for Children for the particular population or indication it is being recommended for.
 If there is none, NICE staff with responsibility for guideline quality assurance will liaise with the BNF.

 Using a UK licensed medicine outside the terms of its marketing authorisation is classed as off‑label use.

 Recommendations are usually about the uses of medicines for which the regulatory authority has granted a marketing authorisation, either in the UK or under the European centralised authorisation procedure (often referred to as the licensed indications).
 However, there are clinical situations in which the off‑label use of a medicine may be judged by the prescriber to be in the best clinical interests of the patient.
 For example, off‑label use may be recommended if the clinical need cannot be met by a licensed product and there is sufficient evidence and/or experience of using the medicine to demonstrate its safety and efficacy to support this.